The picture above shows

 Unless the aerial is small poles of 10ft (or over) usually require a pair of brackets.

 An 8 inch mitre chimney bracket in use.

-Note the fact that the loads imposed by the installation are spread over three courses
+Note that the load imposed by the installation are spread over three courses of bricks

-of bricks and to a greater depth than the simpler types of chimney bracket, compare
+and to a greater depth than simpler types of chimney bracket, compare to 6” bracket

 Pair of Heavy Duty Chimney